pywbem/pywbemtools/docs/pywbemcli/commands.rst

     $ pywbemcli -s http://myserver subscription add-destination -l http://localhost:50000

-    # will register the server http://myserver with the the pywbemcli subscription
+    # will register the server http://myserver with the pywbemcli subscription
     # manager and that server will remain registered until specifically unregistered.

 The server remains registered until specifically unregistered with the